ED questions TMC MP Abhishek Banerjee for 8 hours in Delhi | Law-Order

 His role and links with other accused in the case is being investigated, they said.

-The Diamond Harbour MP has been earlier questioned in this case by the agency in September last year.
+Banerjee added that his wife Rujira, summoned for questioning in this case on Tuesday, will ''not be coming'' as she has to take care of their two-and-half-year-old kid.

-Abhishek Banerjee, the nephew of West Bengal Chief Minister Mamata Banerjee, had told reporters at the Kolkata airport on Sunday that the BJP government at the Centre was using the ED and the Central Bureau of Investigation (CBI) for its political interests as it was unable to accept the setback in the 2021 West Bengal assembly polls.
+She will send her reply to the investigating officer through email.
+However, the ED can question her in Kolkata and she is ''willing to do that'', he said.

-His wife Rujira has been summoned by the agency for questioning in the same case here on Tuesday.
+The Diamond Harbour MP has been earlier questioned in this case by the agency in September last year for about nine hours.

 The agency lodged the case under the PMLA based on a November 2020 FIR registered by the CBI that alleged a multi-crore coal pilferage scam related to Eastern Coalfields Limited mines in the state's Kunustoria and Kajora areas in and around Asansol.